Navigating the Complexity of Generative AI Adoption in Software Engineering: Theory validation

 The minimum sample size was determined by conducting an \textit{a priori} power analysis with G*Power.
 With an effect size of 15\%, significance level at 5\%, and a power of 95\%, the smallest size required for seven predictors is 153.

-A cluster sampling strategy was utilized for data collection, facilitated through the academic data collection platform, Prolific, which boasts more than 120,000 active users.
-Compared to options like mailing lists, Prolific offers superior reliability, replicability, and data quality, making it a preferred choice in the field of computer science.
+A cluster sampling strategy was utilized for data collection, facilitated through the academic data collection platform, Prolific.
 The survey was delivered via Qualtrics, randomizing the order of questions within their blocks to reduce response bias.

 A multi-phase screening process was implemented to ensure the integrity of the collected data.
 Data collection was carried out between April and June 2023.